Weekend Getaways

 Bars in downtown Austin.
 (Photo: Getty Images)

-While Austin is receiving quite the buzz of late, neighborhoods like North Loop offer a glimpse of Austin’s homier side, even as the area welcomes an upscale eatery by a James Beard Award finalist and indoor-outdoor specialty cocktail bars.
+While Austin is widely buzzy, neighborhoods like North Loop offer a glimpse of Austin’s homier side, even as the area holds an incredible dining and cocktail scene.

 As always, check for travel restrictions and closures before planning your trip.